-The Assessment File constitutes the document base for the assessment of the Assessment Body and contains all the statements, information and necessary documents for the Assessment Body to examine and issue a reasoned judgment regarding the suitability of the persons assessed.
+The Assessment File constitutes the base document for the assessment, and will contain all the statements, information and documents needed for the Assessment Body to examine and issue a reasoned judgment regarding the suitability of the persons assessed.

-The content of the File is determined, developed and adjusted from time to time by the Appointments, Remuneration and Sustainability Committee of VidaCaixa in accordance with the documents required at any given time by the current legislation.
+The content of the File will be determined, developed and adjusted from time to time by the VidaCaixa's Appointments, Remuneration and Sustainability Committee with the assistance of the General Secretary and the Board.